imDMK/DiscordApp/README.md

 - Giveaway system
 - Ban and unban users with notification by private message of the user

-Application needs MongoDB databse server for correct work.
+Application needs MongoDB databse for work.